The night of the great flood

 Tales tell of an age where the sun shone brightly, where Kingdoms of old adorned gold-topped spires, and their wondrous technologies helped their people flourish.

-That was before the Great Flood came and washed civilization from the face of the earth.
+That was then, before the Great Flood came and washed civilization from the face of the earth.

-These days now – these are the dark days.
+These days now – these are dark days…

-Swords and Stones is set in a post-apocalyptic fantasy world.
-You are chosen by your people to be their leader, and must lead them from a journey of nothing and build and maintain a mighty kingdom capable of withstanding fight, famine, or flood.
+S&S is set in a post-apocalyptic fantasy world, where you are chosen by your people to be their leader, and must take them from a journey of nothing and build a mighty kingdom capable of withstanding fights, famines, and floods.

 Learn to Play